damusss/mili/guide/mili.md

 -   `MILI.current_parent_id`: The ID of the current parent
 -   `MILI.all_elements_ids`: A list with the IDs of all created elements in memory
 -   `MILI.data_from_id()`: Get an `ElementData` object from an element ID
 -   `MILI.clear_memory()`: Clear all the elments in memory.
-Useful when changing scenes to avoid glitches.
+Useful when changing scenes or massively updating them to avoid specific glitches.
 -   `MILI.id_checkpoint()`: Manually set the internal ID.
 Useful to avoid new elements to inherit the memory of the previous element and be visually unpleasent for a few frames.

 -   `MILI.add_element_style(style, element_id)`: